Films featuring black-and-Asian friendships/collaborations

 Cradle 2 the Grave

-Jet Li and DMX co-star in action film about a Taiwanese intelligence agent and an American diamond robber who become unlikely allies when the robber's daughter is kidnapped by a gangster who wants to get his hands on the valuable black diamonds.
+Jet Li and DMX co-star in action film about a Taiwanese intelligence agent and an American diamond robber who become unlikely allies when the robber's daughter is kidnapped by a gangster who wants to get his hands on valuable black diamonds.

 In Steve Wang's buddy flick/road movie, innocent bystander Kadeem Hardison and fleeing fugitive Mark Dacascos are forced to endure each other's company as they dodge villains together.
 But their unwilling partnership eventually develops into an uneasy alliance.
 For more, see ColorQ Review: Drive.